OpenVoiceOS/ovos-buildroot/documentation/building.md

 <br>* At current time this file is about ~1.4GB.

 #### OpenVoiceOS_{CONFIG}_{TIMESTAMP}.img.xz
 This is the same raw flashable disk image that can be flashed to your to be used disk (SD-Card, USB-Stick, SSD, SATA, etc), however xz compressed.
-This save bandwith if it needs to be downloaded and certain disk image utilities such as the Raspberry Pi Disk imager have native support to flash these type of files without uncompressing them first.
+This save bandwidth if it needs to be downloaded and certain disk image utilities such as the Raspberry Pi Disk imager have native support to flash these type of files without uncompressing them first.
 <br>* At current time this file is about ~450MB.

 #### OpenVoiceOS_{CONFIG}_{TIMESTAMP}.swu